-I thought I would take respite from all my angst of recent days.
+I thought I would take a respite from all my angst of recent days.
 In an attempt to enforce some positivity, I am endeavoring to focus on some topics that uplift.
-I was thinking this week I might do a little list making of things that have influenced me for the better.
+I thought this week I might do a little list-making of things that have influenced me for the better.

 The lists are, of course, highly subjective.

-Today I was wanting to list the 20 most influential poems I have read, numbers 20-15.
+Today I wanted to list the 20 most influential poems I have read, numbers 20-15.
 Poetry has always been something I have enjoyed.
 The ‘theater of the mind’ is more powerful than any movie or television program.
-These have been selected because they presented a new idea to me, remind me of someone or some place special, or just plain move me.
+These have been selected because they presented a new idea to me, remind me of someone or someplace special, or just plain move me.
 Like I said it’s highly subjective.

-One of the few textbooks I still have from college is my Poetry book from 19th and 20th century poetry.
-The book is full of notes I scribbled by the poems I read, sometimes the notes were questions the poem evoked, such as why was this person feeling this? who is this poem to?.
-Sometimes the note simply stated ‘huh?’ then later, after pondering it I would scratch out the huh and write down what I thought, sometimes I didn’t.
+One of the few textbooks I still have from college is my Poetry book from 19th and 20th-century poetry.
+The text is full of notes I scribbled by the poems I read, sometimes the records were questions the poem evoked, such as why was this person feeling this?
+Who is this poem to?.
+Sometimes the note simply stated ‘huh?’ then later, after pondering it, I would scratch out the huh and write down what I thought, sometimes I didn’t.
 I admit, I don’t ‘get’ every poem I read instantly, some I never do.
 It is a lot like people.
 I want to include a line or two from each poem to illustrate what it was that got my attention, but definitely check out these poems if they intrigue you

 . #20 “My Grandmother’s Love Letters” by Hart Crane The Author finds an old love letter from his Grandmother, presumably whom he has never met, he asks ” Are your fingers long enough to play Old keys that are but echos: To carry back the music to its source, and back to you again.
 As though to her?”
-It only takes something very simple such as a letter or a personal item to make a person you’ve never met, real.
-When I was in Poland I had a chance to visit the Auschwitz camp.
-They had a building there that had some of the personal affects of the prisoners.
-One of the windows contained shoes, they were mostly drab brown boots and clogs, but in the pile were some coral colored pumps that had rhinestones embedded on them.
+It only takes something straightforward such as a letter or a personal item to make a person you’ve never met, real.
+When I was in Poland, I had a chance to visit the Auschwitz camp.
+They had a building there that had some of the personal effects of the prisoners.
+One of the windows contained shoes, they were mostly drab brown boots and clogs, but in a pile were some coral colored pumps that had rhinestones embedded on them.
 The shoes stood out, probably much like their former owner.
-The shoes were flamboyant and lively.
+The boots were flamboyant and lively.
 I probably would have liked the person who wore them.
 I will never know.

 #16 “firelight” Edward Arlington Robinson.
 My parents have been married for over fifty years.
-I can say without fear of lying, that I have never seen a major fight between them.
-They still smooch and giggle like seventeen year olds.
+I can say without fear of lying, that I have never seen a significant fight between them.
+They still smooch and giggle like seventeen-year-olds.
 They set the bar quite high Just like the couple in ‘firelight’ Robinson says they share ‘the blessing of what neither says aloud’, wiser for silence’ I wonder if this is part of my parents success, they know which topics are out of bounds, what not to say to the other one, which bitter pills to swallow.
 Are they better for it?
 Robinson implies it is a mixed bag.
-My parents seem generally very happy.
+My parents generally seem very happy.
 Maybe they have sacrificed some depth for a calmer though shallower seascape.
 It definitely works for them.

-#15 ” A sight in camp in the daybreak Gray and Dim” Walt Whitman, My first ‘Whitman Sampler’ was in high school I dint care much.
-But I had a million teenage things on my mind, mostly focused on surviving the hostile environs of high school, but when I got to college I began to reread his poems and realized his genius.
+#15 ” A sight in camp in the Daybreak Gray and Dim” Walt Whitman, My first ‘Whitman Sampler’ was in high school I didn’t care much.
+But I had a million teenage things on my mind, mostly focused on surviving the hostile environs of high school, but when I got to college, I began to reread his poems and realized his genius.
 This is a nice poem it is shorter than much of his other stuff but has a nice wallop.
 Whitman was visiting a tent during the (un)civil war.
-He is at the morgue tent and finds three bodies covered in blankets, he lifts the first one and sees a very elderly man ‘gaunt and grim’ he lifts the blanket on the second body and finds a small child not even a teenager. he then lifts the third blanket to see ‘a face nor child, nor old, very calm as of beautiful yellow-white ivory, Young man I think I know you-I think this is the face of Christ himself, Dead and divine and brother of all and here again he lies’ I think of all the young men in Iraq and Afghanistan who have died and regardless of your opinion of the war.
+He is at the morgue tent and finds three bodies covered in blankets, he lifts the first one and sees a very elderly man ‘gaunt and grim’ he lifts the blanket on the second body and finds a small child not even a teenager.
+He then lifts the third blanket to see ‘a face nor child, nor old, very calm as of beautiful yellow-white ivory.
+Young man, I think I know you-I think this is the face of Christ himself, Dead and divine and brother of all and here again, he lies’ I think of all the young men in Iraq and Afghanistan who have died and regardless of your opinion of the war.
 You have to ache for the pain those families have felt, like Christ cut down in the prime of life, like Christ they have been martyred for the crimes of someone else.